jmolivas/composer-resolver/README.md

 * `COMPOSER-RESOLVER-JOBS-QUEUE-KEY` - specifies the jobs queue name used for Redis (default `jobs-queue`)
 * `COMPOSER-RESOLVER-POLLING-FREQUENCY` - specifies the frequency the workers are polling for new jobs in seconds (default `5`)
 * `COMPOSER-RESOLVER-JOBS-TTL` - specifies the TTL for a job in seconds.
 It will be dropped afterwards. (default `600`)
+* `COMPOSER-RESOLVER-JOBS-ATPJ` - specifies the "average time per job" needed to complete in seconds.
+Used for the current waiting time feature. (default `30`)

 ## Development